RatJuggler/guinea-bot/README.md

 We need to be careful that any Twitter access tokens aren't included in the image in case it is pushed to a public repository (and it's also just best practice).
-There are a number of ways to inject the tokens into the image but probably the easiest is to create an `env.list` file from the supplied template, set the tokens in it and then run the image with the `--env-file` option.
+There are a number of ways to inject the tokens into the image but probably the easiest is to create a `guinea-bot.env` file as described above and then run the image with the `--env-file` option.

-    docker run guinea-bot:local -d --env-file ./docker/env.list
+    docker run guinea-bot:local -d --env-file guinea-bot.env

 Or just use the compose file to do everything: